 We are an exempted company incorporated under the laws of the Cayman Islands.
 Our corporate affairs are governed by our memorandum and articles of association, the Companies Act (As Revised) of the Cayman Islands and the common law of the Cayman Islands.
 The rights of shareholders to take action against our directors, actions by our minority shareholders and the fiduciary duties of our directors to us under Cayman Islands law are to a large extent governed by the common law of the Cayman Islands.
-The common law of the Cayman Islands is derived in part from comparatively limited judicial precedent in the Cayman Islands as well as from the common law of England, the decisions of whose courts are of persuasive authority, but are not binding, on a court in the Cayman Islands.
+The common law of the Cayman Islands is derived in part from comparatively limited judicial precedent in the Cayman Islands.
+The rights of our shareholders and the fiduciary duties of our directors under Cayman Islands law are to binding, on a court in the Cayman Islands.
 The rights of our shareholders and the fiduciary duties of our directors under Cayman Islands law are not as clearly established as they would be under statutes or judicial precedent in some jurisdictions in the United States.
 In particular, the Cayman Islands has a less developed body of securities laws than the United States.
 Some U.S. states, such as Delaware, have more fully developed and judicially interpreted bodies of corporate law than the Cayman Islands.
 In addition, Cayman Islands companies may not have standing to initiate a shareholder derivative action in a federal court of the United States.